timmylytle/ansible-role-sip-proxy/README.md

 # ansible-role-sip-proxy
 This ansible role installs a SIP and RTP proxy to load balance multiple SIP Servers.
 This is accomplished using open source sip server [Kamailio](https://github.com/kamailio/kamailio) and [RTPProxy](https://github.com/sippy/rtpproxy)

-## To Do
- - molecule testing is broken on centos7

 ## Requirements
 Kamailio requires a database to maintain call state and routing destinations, this ansible role assumes this will be a remote PostgreSQL instance
 - PostgreSQL instance